 Many factors influence salary ranges, including education, certifications, additional skills, and the number of years spent in the field.

-Yes, there are always many roles available for company secretaries and assistant company secretaries.
+Yes, it can be a very rewarding career.
 Many western countries demand (or at least encourage) every company to have a company secretary, so jobs are plenty and pay and conditions are above average.

 To find job listings for company secretary positions near you, a good place to start are recruitment platforms like Glassdoor and Indeed.